The True Story Behind the Movie The Irishman

 Anthony Provenzano

-Anthony Provenzano (Stephen Graham), known to associates as “Tony Pro,” was a living embodiment of the crossover between the Teamsters union and the mob.
+Anthony Provenzano ( Stephen Graham), known to associates as “Tony Pro,” was a living embodiment of the crossover between the Teamsters union and the mob.
 He was allegedly a boss in both, serving at one time as a vice president of the union and a capo in a notorious mafia family.
 Known for his thuggish tactics, several of Tony Pro’s enemies and rivals disappeared or were murdered over the years, most notably Jimmy Hoffa, who went missing on his way to a meeting with the Provenzano.

 No one ever pinned Pro for Hoffa’s killing, though he was eventually convicted of another murder in 1978, having paid a mob enforcer to kill a Teamsters rival nearly two decades earlier.
 Around the same time, he was convicted in two separate racketeering cases, which together landed him in prison for the rest of his life.
 He was serving a 20-year racketeering sentence in California when he died in 1988.